-Welcome to Soulcycler, home of Rick Gunn, writer, photographer, speaker, and adventurer.
+Welcome to Soulcycler, the home of Rick Gunn, writer, photographer, adventurer and public speaker.

 Below you will find my stories and photos from my recent bicycle journey across India.

 “The one source of all-encompassing love knows nothing of boundaries; differing customs; geographic divisions; family splits; or differences in race, creed, sex, and so on — it only knows love for all.”

 From out of the Laughter in Southern India